hypar-io/HyparFunctionInfo/JSON To Model/README.md

-**JSON To Model converts Hypar JSON Walls and Floors into Hypar elements.**
+**JSON To Model converts Hypar JSON Walls and Floors into Hypar Elements.**

 To use the sample JSON files in this folder: